joseph-abell/york-oratory/content/groups.md

     title: Newman’s Group (Young Adults)
     urlSlug: groups/newmans-group
   - body: >-
+      We are always looking for musicians to enhance our Sunday liturgy.

+      There is a small choir to support the singing at the 10:30am Sunday Mass.
+      We have hymns, simple motets and congregational Mass settings.
+We are looking for both male and female voices.
+Please contact Br Adam for information.

+      At the 12:00pm Latin Mass we have the Schola Sancti Wilfridi a traditional choir that sings plainchant and polyphony.
+Singers are also welcome to support the Fathers at Sung Latin Vespers on Sundays at 4:00pm.

+      We also award four choral scholarships each year, one in each voice, to sing classical church music at the 12 noon Sunday Latin Mass and at Vespers and Benediction.
+To find out more about these, please contact the Director of Music, Dr John Ridgeway-Wood.

+      Please let us know if you would be interested in helping with our music.
+    description: >-
+      There is a small choir to support the singing at the 10:30am Sunday Mass, and at the 12:00pm Latin Mass we have the Schola Sancti Wilfridi a traditional choir that sings plainchant and polyphony.
+    groupType: ''
+    primaryImage: ''
+    title: Choirs
+    urlSlug: groups/choirs
+  - body: >-
+      Coffee and Cake are served for parishioners and visitors after the 10:30am and 12 noon Masses on Sundays in the Upper Room.

+      This provides a relaxed and informal way to meet other Catholics and we enjoy welcoming both visitors and regular parishioners.

+      If you can help with this by going on the rota please contact the Parish Priest.
+    description: Coffee and Cake after Sunday Masses
+    groupType: ''
+    primaryImage: ''
+    title: Coffee after Mass
+    urlSlug: groups/coffee
+  - body: >-
       This is the oldest society in the parish dating back well over a hundred years.
 Members work for the deprived, sick and lonely in our parish and elsewhere in the city.
 If you would like to help with this work please